Reading time: 15 mins

 Nature has a beautiful way of demonstrating that reality is a hundred times better than fiction.
 Some of the most obvious examples are Chile’s very own Marble Caves!
 This remote travel destination is located in the Chilean Patagonia.
 These unique caves are found at General Carrera Lake -one of the largest in the area- which connects this country to Argentina.

 These caves present a mesmerizing color palette that goes from the purest white to a vibrant electric blue.
 Once you reach General Carrera Lake, you select a boat tour or, if you’re feeling a bit adventurous, kayak through these beautiful caverns.
 Just be careful!
 The weather tends to be on the cold side of the thermometer!
 Over thousands of years, water, wind, and climate have shaped these magnificent geological formations made of minerals such as calcite, quartz, graphite, and many more.
 These caves are also known as the Marvel Cathedral.

 The area that surrounds the lake has plenty of accommodation options ideal for a solitude vacation!
 Plus, it’s a great place to relax and unwind while you explore the mystical Patagonia region.

 Picture this: you’re walking on the desert, the toasty golden color of the sand contrasts perfectly with the sky’s deep blue.
 As you keep moving forward, the wavy horizon line slowly reveals what seems to be a mirage: a magical green-watered oasis with lush palm trees scattered around it.
 It’s not a dream, though.
 You’ve reached the beautiful Oasis of Huacachina.

 Located in the district of Ica in Peru, Huacachina is the perfect spot to relax and unwind amidst dunes, excellent stargazing spots, and unique experiences.
 If you need some excitement in your life, you can practice tons of sports here like sandboarding or, if you want a more relaxed time in this remote destination.
-Also, if you’re interested in upgrading your secluded vacation for couples, you can arrange a romantic and candle-lit dinner in the middle of the desert.
+Also, if you’re interested in upgrading your couple vacations, you can arrange a romantic and candle-lit dinner in the middle of the desert.

 Huacachina is also a great spot to start an adventure in Peru!
 Some must-see destinations like Paracas and Nazca are pretty nearby!